mbourgey/EBI_cancer_workshop_visualization/README.md

 **Can you match up, by eye, the profile shapes against a selection of known mutational signatures supplied ?** [solution](solutions/_signature1.md)

-Unfortunately the SomaticSignatures package does not provide any autmated way to deconstruct the signal based on Alexandrov known signatures.
+Unfortunately the SomaticSignatures package does not provide any automated way to deconstruct the signal based on Alexandrov known signatures.
 It is an unsprevised approach.

 To look for known signatures we will need to use another R package, `deconstructSigs`.